What You Should Know About Car Wax

 Most spray wax isn’t really designed for a full car waxing treatment, because it goes on thin and wears out fast.
 Spray wax works best for filling thin areas in your car’s existing wax layer, or for quick and precise detail work.

 Regardless of the type of wax you choose, make sure your car is perfectly clean and dry all over before starting.
 If you notice any rust spots, you’d be wise to repair and repaint them before waxing.
 Make sure your car is out of the elements, including direct sunlight, before you start.

-Next, find out which rust proofing options are right for you.
+Next, find out the best rust proofing options on the market.